 Ruby Lasers | 694 nm

-The ruby laser wavelength of 694 nm is perfect for removing blue and green inks as well as their shades of teal, turquoise, lime green that would be difficult to remove with an Nd:YAG laser alone.
+The ruby laser wavelength of 694 nm, like the Astanza EternityTSR, is perfect for removing blue and green inks as well as their shades of teal, turquoise, lime green that would be difficult to remove with an Nd:YAG laser alone.

 In addition to treating these rarer tattoo colors, the 694 wavelength is also exceptional at removing resistant black inks.

 Industry leaders tout laser systems that combine Nd:YAG laser technology with ruby laser technology for their versatility and ability to treat virtually all ink colors.

 Similar to the 694 nm wavelength from a ruby laser, the alexandrite laser's 755 nm wavelength is also a fine supplemental wavelength for treating green, blue, and black inks.

 Just like a ruby laser, an alexandrite laser is an exceptional wavelength to add-on to an Nd:YAG system, but alone does not allow for enough versatility to be the sole laser for a tattoo removal practice.
 Furthermore, buyer's should know that since the 755 nm wavelength is a red beam, it cannot treat red inks with any efficacy.

 A Cautionary Note

 There are some other wavelengths are used for tattoo removal – namely 585 nm and 650 nm.
 While these wavelengths also would be potentially good choices for removing blue and green inks, they cannot be produced with the same power as the other wavelengths mentioned in this article.